In that cave,

 And the darkness is not scary for him

 He's not afraid of the dark like I am.

 I was talking to a friend who has recently lost a loved one and I got this picture of a little girl sitting in a lonely, dark cave.
 I could almost feel the dampness seeping through the stone that she was sitting on.
-The darkness was almost a weight that I could feel.
-But as I looked through that telescopic lens to the girl sitting on the stone and weeping, I could see Jesus sitting next to her.
+The darkness was heavy, a weight I could physically feel.
+But as I looked through the telescopic lens of my removed perspective to the girl sitting on the stone and weeping, I could see Jesus sitting next to her.
 He was holding her as she cried and there was a warmth emanating from him.
-A soft yellow glow that encompassed her in it's halo and was a sure indication of the fact that she is covered by that warmth.
-The safety of that light that is Jesus.
+A soft yellow glow that encompassed her in it's halo and was a clear indication to me that she was covered by the warmth of that light.

 As I saw that picture a thought came to me,

-He's not afraid to sit in the muck with me.
+He's not afraid to sit in the murky darkness with me.
 He's not asking me to make this perfect for him.
 He is simply sitting with me and keeping me safe, even when I feel unsafe.
 Even when I can't see Him or feel Him.

 Those who have lost loved ones or experienced the pain of infertility know how hard it is to ask for others to sit in the darkness with us.
 In fact, most of us don't even know that we need the empathy of others until we've already isolated ourselves.
 It's hard to ask.
 It's hard to know how to ask.
 It's hard to see that we are needy and that it's ok to be needy.